The University Year

 *In compliance with State or Federal Policy.
-Note Title V policy for EOP students only mandates early registration in the first year.
+Note Title V policy for EOP students only mandates priority registration in the first year.

 - Notification is sent from the Vice President for Student Life and the Provost to the Registrar.

-- The list of students eligible for Priority or Early registration is documented by the appropriate department or program administrator, and the list is submitted to the Registrar a minimum of one month prior to the start of the next term’s registration period.
+- The list of students eligible for priority and early registration is documented by the appropriate department or program administrator, and the list is submitted to the Registrar a minimum of one month prior to the start of the next term’s registration period.

 - Students on this documented list are allowed to register during the designated period prior the start of the regular registration period.